US rocket system enables Ukraine to pummel key supply bridge

 Ukrainian forces used U.S.-supplied HIMARS multiple rocket launchers to target the bridge, Stremousov said.
 A Ukrainian military spokesperson, Nataliya Gumenyuk, told Ukrainian TV that “surgical strikes” were carried out on the bridge.

-The HIMARS has longer range, much more precision and a faster rate of fire than the Soviet-designed Smerch, Uragan and Tornado rocket launchers used by both Russia and Ukraine.
-The weapons were among the billions of dollars in Western military aid have helped Ukraine fight off the Russians since their Feb.
+The HIMARS has greater range, much more precision and a faster rate of fire than the Soviet-designed Smerch, Uragan and Tornado rocket launchers used by both Russia and Ukraine.
+The weapons were among the billions of dollars in Western military aid that has helped Ukraine fight off the Russians since the Feb.
 24 invasion.

 In other developments: